2020 outlook for the UK real estate sector

 Earlier this month the Halifax reported that UK house prices were rising at their fastest rate for over two years.
 Commercial real estate (CRE) is also showing signs of recovery, though there is still a wide variance in the performance of the various asset classes within the CRE sector.

-So although the overall outlook for UK real estate looks bright, investors still need to carefully assess opportunities and below we review the prospects and potential for the major real estate asset classes.
+So although the overall outlook for UK real estate looks bright about which you can view more information here, investors still need to carefully assess opportunities and below we review the prospects and potential for the major real estate asset classes.

 Office markets maintain strong appeal

 Office markets outperformed last year, with key drivers including the supply/demand imbalance and corporates using offices as part of their recruitment and retention strategy in a very tight labour market, as CBRE pointed out in a recent report.
 Conditions are favourable for this performance to continue.